Nextiva Cost for Small Business 2026: Core, Engage and Scale

 The three SMB tiers explained

-Core at $30 is the realistic small-business entry.
+Core at $15 per user (annual, $23 month-to-month) is the realistic small-business entry.
 It includes unlimited domestic voice and video, screen share, call routing, voicemail transcription, the built-in CRM with deal pipeline and customer cards, basic AI agent assist (suggested replies and conversation summaries) and the standard integration set covering Salesforce, HubSpot, Microsoft Dynamics, Zendesk and Outlook.
 Most teams of 5 to 25 stop here.

-Engage at $40 adds true call-centre capability: queue management, IVR with skills-based routing, supervisor barge / whisper / monitor, toll-free number allocations and advanced reporting on average handle time, first-call resolution and queue length.
+Engage at $25 per user (annual, $50 month-to-month) adds true call-centre capability: queue management, IVR with skills-based routing, supervisor barge / whisper / monitor, toll-free number allocations and advanced reporting on average handle time, first-call resolution and queue length.
 Below five customer-facing reps it is overkill.
 Above ten reps it usually pays for itself in supervisor productivity alone.

 Fee composition: lower than average